Nationals vs. Diamondbacks Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- The Diamondbacks will hand the ball to Merrill Kelly (2-3) for his seventh start of the season.
+- The Diamondbacks' Tommy Henry will make his third start of the season.

-- In six starts this season, he's earned a quality start in three of them.

-- Kelly has pitched five or more innings in five straight games and will look to extend that streak.

 |Opponent